-Catharsis in real meanings explains importance of tragedy.
-In Aristotle’s eyes, tragedy is the purgation of emotions such as pity and fear that defines concept of catharsis.
-Whole “Poetics” of Aristotle emphasizes on catharsis of pity and fear.
-Thus, the word became matter of controversy between the critics.
-Aristotle defines tragedy and says that when protagonist, who is mixture of good and bad qualities, suffers and falls from prosperity to adversity, it causes the catharsis of pity and fear.
+Catharsis in real meaning explains the importance of tragedy.
+In Aristotle’s eyes, tragedy is the purgation of emotions such as pity and fear that defines the concept of catharsis.
+The whole “Poetics” of Aristotle emphasizes the catharsis of pity and fear.
+Thus, the word became a matter of controversy among critics.
+Aristotle defines tragedy and says that when the protagonist, who is a mixture of good and bad qualities, suffers and falls from prosperity to adversity, it causes the catharsis of pity and fear.
 Thus, the word “Catharsis” is not a simple noun instead it is a symbol of emotions.
 Every critic defines this word as per his knowledge and experience.
-It is impossible to extract exact concept of catharsis only from Aristotle’s “Poetics”, therefore we have to rely upon the suggestions, provided by critics.
-We have to consider the arguments of every critic and then to draw conclusion that who has best defined it.
+It is impossible to extract the exact concept of catharsis only from Aristotle’s “Poetics”, therefore we have to rely upon the suggestions, provided by critics.
+We have to consider the arguments of every critic and then draw a conclusion that who has best defined it.

 Catharsis means purification and refinement.
-We find peace because of the harmonization we face after outlet of emotions.
+We find peace because of the harmonization we face after the outlet of emotions.
 It purifies our hearts.
-We feel same after watching every tragedy whether it is “Othello”, “Hemlate” or any other from the past like “Oedipus Rex”.
+We feel the same after watching every tragedy whether it is “Othello”, “Hamlet” or any other from the past like “Oedipus Rex”.
 A tragedy always purifies our soul with a touch of refinement.
-It can also be referred as a homeopathic treatment as defined by Milton.
-He, in his preface to “Samson Agonistes” writes:-
+It can also be referred to as a homoeopathic treatment as defined by Milton.
+He, in his preface to “Samson Agonistes”, writes:-

 “Tragedy has been ever held the gravest, moralist and most profitable of all other poems; therefore said by Aristotle to be of power, by raising pity and fear, or terror to purge the mind of those and such-like passions; that is, to temper or reduce them to just measure with a kind of delight stirred up by reading or seeing those passions well imitated.
 Not is Nature herself wanting in her own effects to make good Aristotle’s assertion, for so, in physic, things of melancholic hue and quality are used against melancholy, sour against sour, salt to remove salt humours”.Milton – Explaining Aristotle’s concept of catharsis

 A tragedy, in true words, is the purgation of these feelings and emotions.
-Catharsis, thus is synonymous for relief that is observed by every person after purgation of feelings.
+Catharsis thus is synonymous with relief that is observed by every person after the purgation of feelings.
 We know that feelings, no matter what their type is, create disturbance until they are released.
-A true tragedy, first provoke these feelings and then gives relief from them.
+A true tragedy first provokes these feelings and then gives relief from them.
 Hence, catharsis has also been defined as the purgation of feelings that arise while observing a tragedy.

-Crux of the above discussion is that catharsis has different meanings in every language.
+The crux of the above discussion is that catharsis has different meanings in every language.
 The controversy is still unresolved.
 It would be easier if Aristotle had defined this word but he could not do so.
-Perhaps, he could not realize importance of this word.
-Aristotle emphasized on the catharsis of pity and fear.
-Critics defined catharsis as emotional fortitude, physiological balance, a process of emotional outlet, purgation, purification and homeopathic treatment.
+Perhaps, he could not realize the importance of this word.
+Aristotle emphasized the catharsis of pity and fear.
+Critics defined catharsis as emotional fortitude, physiological balance, a process of emotional outlet, purgation, purification and homoeopathic treatment.
 Every mind has its own interpretation so far as the meaning of this word is concerned.
 It has been defined more than any other word in English literature yet ironically it is undefined.
-As discussed earlier, it is not simply a word but name of emotions, thus, it is difficult to define.
-Conclusion can be drawn that the words, purgation purification and refinement best describe meaning of catharsis.
+As discussed earlier, it is not simply a word but a name for emotions, thus, it is difficult to define.
+The conclusion can be drawn that the words, purgation purification and refinement best describe the meaning of catharsis.